-M&T's vision is focused on long-term sustained performance.
-We strive to consistently maintain a conservative risk profile and a strong financial position to ensure high levels of service to our customers and communities throughout economic cycles.
+M&T's vision is focused on long- Our objectives include: term sustained performance.
+Improving the lives of our customers and the communities we touch We strive to consistently maintain a conservative risk Long-term and deep client relationships profile and a strong financial Consistent, conservative credit underwriting standards position to ensure high levels of Prudent expense management service to our customers and communities throughout economic cycles.
+Return-oriented capital allocation